 - Convert a blog post into a video clip using a service such as Lumen5.

-If you still need more convincing that content repurposing is worth a look in 2019, consider that:
+If you still need more convincing that content repurposing is worth a look, consider that:

 - Videos get 6 times more retweets than photos on Twitter